PagerDuty/terraform-provider-pagerduty/website/docs/r/ruleset_rule.html.markdown

 * `route` (Optional) - The ID of the service where the event will be routed.
 * `severity` (Optional)  - The [severity level](https://support.pagerduty.com/docs/rulesets#section-set-severity-with-event-rules) of the event.
 Can be either `info`,`error`,`warning`, or `critical`.
 * `annotate` (Optional) - Note added to the event.
-* `extractions` (Optional) - Field extraction allows you to copy important data from one event field to another.
+* `extractions` (Optional) - Allows you to copy important data from one event field to another.
 Extraction rules must use valid [RE2 regular expression syntax](https://github.com/google/re2/wiki/Syntax).
 Extraction objects consist of the following fields:
 	* `source` - Field where the data is being copied from.
 	* `target` - Field where the data is being copied to.
 	* `regex` - The conditions that need to be met for the extraction to happen.
+	* *NOTE: A rule can have multiple `extraction` objects attributed to it.*

 * `suppress` (Optional) - Controls whether an alert is [suppressed](https://support.pagerduty.com/docs/rulesets#section-suppress-but-create-triggering-thresholds-with-event-rules) (does not create an incident).
 	* `value` - Boolean value that indicates if the alert should be suppressed before the indicated threshold values are met.
 	* `threshold_value` - The number of alerts that should be suppressed.